shevastraus/shevastraus/README.md

 My name is Sheva (pronounced "Sheh-va").
 I am a web developer, organiser, creative thinker, and mom.

+I have lots of projects in progress that are not quite ready to be shared just yet.
+Stay tuned!

-I started an intership at Leverage IT on May 9, 2022.
+I worked as an inter at Leverage IT from May to November 2022.
 As an intern, I push code to Bitbucket on a daily basis, but this isn't reflected in my GitHub account.
-So you'll have to visualise my contribution calendar as completely full of green squares!
+So you'll have to visualise my contribution calendar as completely full of green squares during this time period!

 <!--
 **shevastraus/shevastraus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.